jasontoups-dfinity/react-playground/memory-bank/progress.md

 - **2025-05-21**: Added a new `--dark-accent` CSS variable for consistent pastel accent colors in dark mode
 - **2025-05-21**: Fixed text wrapping in ProjectButton by adding whitespace-normal to description paragraph
 - **2025-05-21**: Updated ProjectButton text alignment to be left-aligned for better readability
+- **2025-05-21**: Implemented page width control feature with layout selector in header for responsive design testing

 ## Next Actions

 1. ✅ Add ShadCN UI components using the CLI
+2. ✅ Implement page width control feature for responsive design testing
-2. Create component showcase page
+3. Create component showcase page
-3. Improve mobile responsiveness
+4. Improve mobile responsiveness
-4. ✅ Add dark mode toggle
+5. ✅ Add dark mode toggle
-5. Enhance component documentation
+6. Enhance component documentation
-6. Implement additional page routes with dynamic titles
+7. Implement additional page routes with dynamic titles

 This progress tracker will be updated regularly as development continues.